What is FitnessGram?

 FitnessGram Assessment and Software Work Together to Improve Overall Student Health and Achievement

 Students need daily physical activity to support healthy growth and cognitive development.
 We must continue to build an active school environment that supports daily physical activity, quality physical education, recess and sports participation.
-Over 35 years of research, evaluation, validation, and enhancement by the our Scientific Advisory Board have made FitnessGram the most trusted and widely used fitness assessment, education, and reporting tool in the world.
+Over 35 years of research, evaluation, validation, and enhancement by our Scientific Advisory Board have made FitnessGram the most trusted and widely-used fitness assessment, education and reporting tool in the world.

 We can’t manage what we don’t measure.
-Data from FitnessGram drives decisions, allowing teachers, administrators, parents, and students make positive changes and build the healthy habits they need to be successful Well.
+Data from FitnessGram drives decisions, allowing parents, students and school leaders to build the healthy habits kids need to be successful Well.
 Into the Future.

 - Track trends and changes in fitness levels over time